 It is cultivated widely as a common garden plant for its beautiful large heavy scented flowers but with many unknown benefits.
 This powerful herb has been used holistically in Ayurvedic medicine for centuries for the treatment of various conditions including skin disorders, diabetes, heart problems and respiratory ailments when used in small doses.

 To use your head, you have to go out of your mind.” ~Timothy Leary

-Contains the psychoactive compound mescaline known to increase creative problem solving and have anti-depression and anxiety-reducing properties, promoting a calmer state of mind.
+Contains the psychoactive compound mescaline known to increase creative problem-solving and has anti-depression and anxiety-reducing properties, promoting a calmer state of mind.
 Other effects include closed and open-eyed visuals and time distortion and perception.
 Used culturally by Native Americans for ceremonial purposes.
 It has also been used to treat ailments such as joint pain, skin diseases, toothache and headaches.

 Liberty Caps are famous for their hallucinogenic properties.
-Also is known as witches hats or more commonly Magic Mushrooms.
+Also known as witches’ hats or more commonly Magic Mushrooms.